Language

 2. Run the installer and follow the on-screen instructions.
 Make sure to check "Add Ruby executables to your PATH".

-3. Run the following in Command Prompt to verify the installation.
+3. Run the following in PowerShell or Command Prompt to verify the installation.

 ruby --version

-If version information is displayed, the installation is complete.
+If a version number is displayed, the installation was successful.

 Setting Up on macOS